Domestic canary: Colour canaries

 While wild canaries are a yellowish-green colour, domestic canaries have been selectively bred for a wide variety of colours, such as yellow, orange, brown, black, white, red, and more.
 Coloured canaries can be divided into two broad categories: lipochromic canaries and melanistic canaries.
 Lipochromic canaries have light plumage and do not exhibit any melanin; they can be white, yellow, or red.
 Melanistic canaries have a so-called ground colour (white, yellow, or red) and possess melanins (eumelanins and/or phaeomelanins), adding elements like stripes to the plumage.

 The white phenotype can be due to two different mutations: recessive white and dominant white.
 They are distinguished by the fact that a dominant white canary always has some traces of yellow (or red) in its flight feathers, while a recessive white canary is completely white.

 Coloured canaries would show one of the basic colours and one of the feather textures.
 Melanin canaries on the other hand would also additionally display melanin colours: this includes a wide variety of specific colour mutations such as – Ino, Eumo, Satinette, Bronze, Ivory, Onyx, Mosaic, Brown, red factor, Green (Wild Type): darkest black and brown melanin shade in yellow ground birds, Yellow Melanin: mutation showing yellow ground colour with brown and black pigment, Yellow Lipochrome: mutation creating the loss of brown and black pigment, leaving yellow ground colour etc.

-The red factor canary is considered to be the first example of a genetically modified animal.
-It was created by Hans Julius Duncker and Karl Reich in the 1920s through hybridisation with the red siskin (Spinus cucullatus), a species of South American finch.
+The red factor canary was created by Hans Julius Duncker and Karl Reich in the 1920s through hybridisation with the red siskin (Spinus cucullatus), a species of South American finch.
 Evidence of hybridisation has also been found between the domestic canary and the black-chinned siskin (Spinus barbatus) in captivity.